RaiBP/incidental-bilingualism/README.md

 # Detecting Unintentional Bilingual and Translation Instances in NLP Datasets
-Python implementation of Google's "*Searching for Needles in a Haystack*: On the Role of Incidental Bilingualism in PaLM’s Translation Capability" (Briakou et al. 2023), using open source tools.
-Some differences with respect to the paper:
+This repository contains code developed as part of a research internship at the Machine Learning Professorship at the Technical University of Munich (TUM).
+The project implements Google's "*Searching for Needles in a Haystack*: On the Role of Incidental Bilingualism in PaLM's Translation Capability" (Briakou et al. 2023) using open source tools.

+The codebase is mainly aimed at reproduction of research results detailed in `internship_report.pdf`, but the main script can be used by anyone looking to detect bilingual and translation instances in their NLP datasets.

+Some differences with respect to the original paper:
 1. Per-token language detection is done with Kevers (2022)'s CoSwID model, instead of Google's CMX model (Zhang et al., 2018).
 2. In case the CoSwID model is very unsure over a subsequent series of tokens, we use Facebook's FastText-langdetect (Joulin et al., 2016) to label the entire uncertain sequence.